 The Rockets refused to quit.

-“It’s been an up and down season and we’ve been fighting,” Raders said.
+“It’s been an up-and-down season, and we’ve been fighting,” Raders said.
 “A number of times we would be done with a game where we’d dominate possession and just couldn’t finish.
 We just clicked together.
 We still need to do better on finishing, but overall we played as a team.”

-Sears, Shaun Roberts and Gavin Crouch converted their shootout attempts for the Spartans while Rosborough, Knych and Raders matched them for the Rockets.
+Sears, Shaun Roberts and Gavin Crouch converted their shootout attempts for the Spartans, while Rosborough, Knych and Raders matched them for the Rockets.

-Burlington Central goalkeeper Charles Wyzukovicz then made the lone save of the shootout and Pawlisch followed by burying his attempt in the right corner to give the Rockets a 4-3 edge.
+Burlington Central goalkeeper Charles Wyzukovicz then made the lone save of the shootout, and Pawlisch followed by burying his attempt in the right corner to give the Rockets a 4-3 edge.

 “I’ve been in a lot of penalty shootouts in my life,” Wyzukovicz said.
 “I had one against Sycamore last year in a tournament final and we won the tournament and I had a save in it.
-I’ve had a lot of them before in high school and I think once or twice on the losing side, but I always find a way to make a save and help my team.”
+I’ve had a lot of them before in high school, and I think once or twice on the losing side, but I always find a way to make a save and help my team.”

 The cruelty of high school soccer in the state series is that someone’s season has to end.
 Making it sting even more if you can leave it all out on the field for 100 minutes before reaching a conclusion via a shootout as the sun goes down.

 “All but one coach has to deal with it at the end of the year,” Spartans coach Kevin Bickley said.
 “It’s tough.
 You play 100 minutes.
-I’d like to see them go away from the two (10-minute overtimes).
+I’d like to see them go away from the two [10-minute overtimes].
 I fee like every time we’ve been a part of that everyone is so tired that it ends up going to kicks anyways.
 But it is what it is.
-Both teams have to do it either way and we gave everything we had.”
+Both teams have to do it either way, and we gave everything we had.”

-Sycamore won the Interstate 8 Conference (9-1) while Burlington Central (1-7-1) took ninth place in the Fox Valley Conference.
+Sycamore won the Interstate 8 Conference (9-1), while Burlington Central (1-7-1) took ninth place in the Fox Valley Conference.

-“It’s a four-five game and that’s exactly what you’d expect out of a four-five,” Bickley said.
+“It’s a four-five [seed] game, and that’s exactly what you’d expect out of a four-five,” Bickley said.
 “I feel like whoever did the seeding or the voting got it right.
 Unfortunately to play 100 minutes and lose the way we did on our home field is tough.
 It’s tough to put that on a kid at the end of the game.”

-The Spartans only lost by more than one goal once this year (2-0 against Belvedere North on Aug.
+The Spartans lost by more than one goal only once this year (2-0 against Belvedere North on Aug.
 31).

 “Like I just told my boys,” Bickley said.
 “They competed every game.”